 We employed a ferrimagnetic semiconductor Mn$_3$Si$_2$Te$_6$ as a test material~\cite{may2017magnetic,ni2021colossal,seo2021colossal}.
-Previous VUV-ARPES measurements have shown that the band dispersion is obscured by a significant background~\cite{bigi2023covalency}.
+Previous VUV-ARPES measurements have shown that the band dispersion is obscured by spectral broadening due to $k_z$ projection, as well as a significant background~\cite{bigi2023covalency}.
 SX-ARPES data were acquired at $h\nu = 500$~eV with $h\nu/\Delta h\nu = 10000$ and below 30~K along $\Gamma$-$M$ line within the Brillouin Zone.
-The accumulation time was set to 1000 seconds for Fixed mode and 3600 seconds for Swept mode.
+Low temperature mitigate the reduction of coherent spectral weight caused by the Debye-Waller factor.
+Clean surface was obtained by cleaving under 2.0$\times$10$^{-8}$ Pa below 30~K. The accumulation time was set to 1000 s for Fixed mode and 3600 s for Swept mode.
 Figures~\ref{Fig.4}(a) and (b) present the binding energy - momentum ($E$-$k$) image obtained in Fixed mode without and with denoising, respectively.
-The grid is removed, and multiple band structures are extracted, resulting in sharper image contrast.
+Instrumental artifacts are effectively removed, and multiple band structures are extracted, resulting in sharper image contrast.
 As shown in Fig.~\ref{Fig.4}(c) for comparison in Swept mode, in addition to a Mn 3$d$ flat band at $E-E_F = -3.6$~eV and a convex band dispersion around $E-E_F = -2.5$~eV, the band dispersion around $E-E_F = -1.0$~eV is more clearly resolved in Fixed mode with denoising.
 This image sharpening corresponds to the enhanced peak definition in the EDC spectrum (Fig.~\ref{Fig.4}(d)).

-Compared to VUV-excited photoelectrons, SX-excited photoelectrons have larger escape depth and kinetic energy, which reduces the background associated with projection in the $k_z$ direction and the scattering.
-However, the broadened EDC spectrum in Swept mode indicates that the background from the voltage sweep and averaged grid structure hinders peak formation.
-Therefore, we conclude that the DPDM, in conjunction with the advantages of the Fixed mode, effectively eliminates the grid structure to reveal the intrinsic EDC spectra.
+Compared to VUV-excited photoelectrons, SX-excited photoelectrons have larger escape depth and kinetic energy, which reduces the intrinsic $k_z$-broadening and the background arising from electronic scattering.
+Furthermore, the increased bulk sensitivity in the SX region, combined with the suppressed thermal diffuse scattering at low temperature, allows for a clearer observation of the intrinsic electronic structure.
+However, the relatively blurred images and broadened EDC spectra observed in Swept mode indicate that the potential physical advantages are obscured by several factors~\cite{Supplement}.
+In addition to instrumental instabilities and time-dependent surface degradation during the extended acquisition, the instrumental background from the voltage sweep and accumulated artifacts further hinder peak formation.
+Therefore, we conclude that DPDM, in conjunction with the advantages of the Fixed mode, effectively eliminates instrumental artifacts to reveal the intrinsic EDC spectra.